Donald Trump’s use of Sinead O’Connor’s music wasn’t just wrong – it felt violent

 If we know one thing about Donald J Trump, it is his predilection for seeing something he wants and attempting to grab it.
 I picture the 45th president – and possibly the 47th, too – a pink-fisted toddler, sticky with rage, forever reaching out towards pussy, elections, classified files; foundation funds, Theresa May’s hand, the fundamental concept of truth.
 For much of his life, the approach has served him well.
 But of late, the path between Donald and his desires has been obstructed by a bothersome array of legal cases and an FBI investigation.
 Then, this week, the presidential candidate encountered his latest hindrance: the Irish singer Sinead O’Connor.

 To use “Nothing Compares 2 U” specifically feels somehow violent.
 Few pop songs in existence possess such vulnerability, such absence of guile.
-A plaintive tale of newly-lost love, it is striking in its spareness – despite layers of instrumentation, synthesisers, strings, saxophone, the singer’s vocal appears to stand unadorned and untempered.
-And rarely has a music video met the current of its song so well: O’Connor’s pale-skin and shaven head, her simple black polo neck, the tears she later said came unexpectedly as she sang.
-Together they are the antithesis of Donald Trump, bouffanted and orange-hued, full of fanfare and embellishment.
+A plaintive tale of newly lost love, it is striking in its spareness – despite layers of instrumentation, synthesisers, strings and saxophone, the singer’s vocal appears to stand unadorned and untempered.
+And rarely has a music video met the current of its song so well: O’Connor’s pale skin and shaven head, her simple black polo neck, the tears she later said came unexpectedly as she sang.
+Together they are the antithesis of Trump, bouffanted and orange-hued, full of fanfare and embellishment.

 “Nothing Compares 2 U” appeared on O’Connor’s second album, the richly-praised I Do Not Want What I Haven’t Got.
 Its title referred to a dream the singer had about her mother, but it also captured something of her own essence; an artist who turned down awards and accolades, and for whom celebrity could not be weighed over creative satisfaction.